pablodecm/phd_thesis/src/102_chapter_2.md

-as its small Moliere radius of 2.19 cm - defining the radius containing average transversal radius containing 90% of the shower energy - leading to narrow showers which contributes to improved position and energy resolution.
+as its small Moliere radius of 2.19 cm - defining the radius containing average transversal radius containing 90% of the shower energy - leading to narrow showers which contribute to improved position and energy resolution.
 The lengths of the crystal blocks in the EB and EE amount to $25.8\mathcal{X}_0$ and $24.7\mathcal{X}_0$, which ensures that all the energy is effectively deposited inside the detectors.